 Hopper vs Awning Windows: The Run Down

-Both styles of windows excel in areas that are tightly spaced but still require natural light and the ability to allow an occasional breeze.
-Awning and hopper windows are a nice compromise for these small areas in a home that want more light but cannot afford to sacrifice the wall space for a regular sized window.
+When comparing a hopper vs awning window, both styles excel in areas that are tightly spaced but still require natural light and the ability to allow an occasional breeze.
+Whether you're weighing an awning vs hopper window for your project, both are a nice compromise for these small areas in a home that want more light but cannot afford to sacrifice the wall space for a regular sized window.

 Both windows are a smart choice for any small room or basement in your home.
 With their energy efficiency and ability to ventilate, you can't go wrong with a hopper or awning window style.